pantheon-systems/documentation/source/content/guides/wordpress-pantheon/03-migrate-existing-wp-site.md

 This page provides steps for migrating an existing WordPress site to Pantheon's platform.
 Review Pantheon's [Managed Migrations](https://pantheon.io/professional-services/website-migrations?docs) page to see if this is a better option for you before you migrate your site.

-## Prepare for the Migration
+## Prepare Your Site for Migration

-Complete the following steps for the current site before beginning the migration.
+Complete the following steps for the current site before beginning the migration to Pantheon.

 1. Upgrade the latest version of WordPress.

+1. Fix any broken links.

+1. Remove unneeded code, database tables, and files.

+1. Clean up your content.

+    1. Clear all pending comments.
+If you don’t check it regularly, you likely have thousands of spam comments in your queue.

+    1. Navigate to **Posts** > **Tags** > sort by **number of posts** > delete any **tags with zero posts** > **consolidate tags** with only one or two posts into other tags.
+Tags are important for SEO, but too many can confuse search engines.

+1. Reduce your old post revisions.
+Post revisions can potentially double the size of your database.

+1. Audit your Plugins and Themes and remove any that you no longer use.

-1. Review [WordPress Plugins and Themes with Known Issues](/plugins-known-issues) to see if any of your plugins or themes are listed.
+1. Review Pantheon's [WordPress Plugins and Themes with Known Issues](/plugins-known-issues) to see if any of your plugins or themes are listed.

 1. Make sure your code is compatible with the latest recommended version of PHP for WordPress, and [adjust PHP versions](/php-versions#configure-php-version) if needed.

-1. Remove unneeded code, database tables, and files.

 1. Clear all caches.